 The latest issue of Research Intelligence showcases the strength and depth of recent research on post-compulsory and lifelong learning.

-A spotlight on post-compulsory and lifelong learning Research Intelligence issue 141
+Research Intelligence issue 141

 The special section of this issue of Research Intelligence focusses on post-compulsory and lifelong learning, showcasing the strength and depth of recent research in this area with perspectives from across the higher (HE) and further education (FE) sectors.